pegasusict/PLAT/README.md

             remove 7+ day old trash files, remove temp-files which haven't been accessed in the past 2+ days, remove 30+ days old logs Poseidon/lxdhost: also handles maintenance of containers, first creates snapshots, then maintenance
-    Mainserver: also handles maintenance of containers, first creates snapshots, then tape backup, then maintenance
+    Backupserver: also handles maintenance of containers, first creates snapshots, then tape backup, then maintenance